 The bill enacts the Ohio Revised Limited Liability Company Act (ORLLCA) in Chapter 1706 of the Revised Code.
-The ORLLCA replaces the existing Ohio Limited Liability Company Act (OLLCA) in Chapter 1705, providing for a period of transition between the bill's effective date and January 1, 2022.
-There are many differences between the ORLLCA and the OLLCA.
+The ORLLCA replaces the existing Ohio Limited Liability Company Act (OLLCA) in Chapter 1705 to take effect January 1, 2022.1 There are many differences between the ORLLCA and the OLLCA.
 Some of these differences are substantive in nature while others are not.
 The three most important are as follows: